 2) Liability

 Liability insurance is not required for Customer-Generators of ten kilowatts (10 kW) or less.
 For generators greater that ten kilowatts (10 kW), the Customer-Generator agrees to carry no less than one hundred thousand dollars ($100,000) of liability insurance that provides for coverage of all risk of liability for personal injuries (including death) and damage to property arising out of or caused by the operation of the Customer-Generator’s System.
 Insurance may be in the form of an existing policy or an endorsement on an existing policy.

+Absent clear and convincing evidence of fault on the part of Company, Company cannot be held liable for any action or cause of action relating to any damages to property or person caused by the generation unit of a Customer-Generator or the interconnection thereof pursuant to section 386.890.11, RSMO Supp.
+2008.

 Customer-generators, including those whose systems are ten kilowatts (10 kW) or less, may have legal liabilities not covered under their existing insurance policy in the event the customer-generator’s negligence or other wrongful conduct causes personal injury (including death), damage to property, or other actions and claims.

 3) Metering and Distribution Costs